emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 3. A server that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks such as described in Section 11.3 of {{RFC7252}} (where an attacker would put a victim's address in the source address of a CoAP request).
 For this purpose, a server MAY ask a client to Echo its request to verify its source address.
 This needs to be done only once per peer and limits the range of potential victims from the general Internet to endpoints that have been previously in contact with the server.
 For this application, the Echo option can be used in messages that are not integrity protected, for example during discovery.

-    *  In the presence of a proxy, a server will not be able to distiguish different origin client endpoints.
-Following from the recommendation above, a proxy that sends large responses to unauthenticatied peers SHOULD mitigate amplification attacks.
+    *  In the presence of a proxy, a server will not be able to distinguish different origin client endpoints.
+Following from the recommendation above, a proxy that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks.
 The proxy MAY use Echo to verify origin reachability as described in {{echo-proc}}.
 The proxy MAY forward idempotent requests immediately to have a cached result available when the client's Echoed request arrives.

 4. A server may want to use the request freshness provided by the Echo to verify the aliveness of a client.
 Note that in a deployment with hop-by-hop security and proxies, the server can only verify aliveness of the closest proxy.